Table of Contents[Hide][Show]

-Any liquid that does not meet the TSA 3-1-1 rule will either have to be checked with your luggage or will be thrown away at the security check point.
+Any liquid that does not meet the TSA 3-1-1 rule will either have to be checked with your luggage or will be thrown away at the security checkpoint.

-Here is a little video to help illustrate:
+Here is a little video to help illustrate this:

-- The food you buy at the airport, after you have gone through security.
+- The food you buy at the airport after you have gone through security.

 The general rule is “If you can spill it, spread it, spray it, pump it, or pour it, then it’s considered a liquid or gel,”.
 This means your food may be considered a liquid and will fall under the TSA 3-1-1 liquids rule, which mandates that any liquid, gel, cream, aerosol, or paste in a carry-on must be 3.4 ounces or less, and fit in one quart-size resealable bag (only one such bag is allowed per passenger).

-Allegiant Airlines Carry-On Rules: Pet Policy
+Allegiant Airlines Carry-On Pet Policy

 Allegiant Airlines allows live animals/pets (domestic cats and dogs only) in the passenger cabin of the aircraft in a soft-sided carrier for flights within the 48 contiguous states.
 Travel to international destinations and U.S. territories, including San Juan, Puerto Rico may not accept all pets.